Donaldttt/fuzzyy/README.md

 " Default to 1
 let g:fuzzyy_enable_mappings = 0

+" Show devicons when using FuzzyFiles or FuzzyBuffers " Requires vim-devicons
+" Default to 1 if vim-devicons is installed, 0 otherwise let g:fuzzyy_devicons = 1

+" Enable dropdown theme (prompt at top rather than bottom) " Default to 0 let g:fuzzyy_dropdown = 0

+" DEPRECATED: mru is always enabled
+" now this option has no effect let g:enable_fuzzyy_MRU_files = 1

 " Make FuzzyFiles respect .gitignore if possible
 " only work when
 " 1. inside a git repository and git is installed
-" 2. or either fd or rg is installed
+" 2. or either rg or fd is installed
 " Default to 1
-let g:fuzzyy_files_respect_gitignore = 0
+let g:fuzzyy_files_respect_gitignore = 1

 " Make FuzzyGrep respect .gitignore if possible
 " only work when
 " 1. inside a git repository and git is installed
-" 2. or either ag or rg is installed
+" 2. or either rg or ag is installed
 " Default to 1
-let g:fuzzyy_grep_respect_gitignore = 0
+let g:fuzzyy_grep_respect_gitignore = 1

 " FuzzyFiles will always exclude the files/directory in these two lists " The following is the default